How Can a Judge Tell if Someone is Lying?

 Why is it important for judges to understand lie detection?

-It is important for judges to understand lie detection to make more informed decisions in court.
+Judges need to understand lie detection to make more informed decisions in court.

 Conclusion